Jiaolong: Translations

+As for using Sanskrit makara as a loanword translation, it has already been noted that Sanskrit kumbhīra was glossed as jiao in a 7th century Buddhist dictionary (cf. above).

 Some translators have in fact adopted "kraken" as the translated term, as Schafer has suggested.

 In some contexts, jiao has also been translated as "crocodile" (Note: Birrell 2000 also renders as "alligator"; but her endnote (p.
 198) indicates "alligator" was meant to be reserved for a different creature, the t'o (tuo 鼉), which conforms with Read tr.
 1934 and Fauvel 1879.)
 (See §Identification as real fauna).

 Attestations

 Classification and life cycle

 The Shuowen Jiezi dictionary (121 CE) glosses the jiao as "a type of dragon (long), as does the Piya dictionary (11th c.), which adds that the jiao are oviparous (hatch from eggs).
 The Bencao Gangmu states this also, but also notes this is generally true of most scaled creatures.

 Jiao eggs are about the size of a jar of 1 or 2 hu (unit)|hu capacity in Chinese volume measurement, according to Guo Pu's commentary; a variant text states that the hatchlings are of this size.
 It was considered that while the adult jiao lies in pools of water, their eggs hatched on dry land, more specifically on mounds of earth (Huainanzi).

 The jiao did eventually metamorphose into a form built to fly, according to Ren Fang's Shuyi Ji (Ren Fang)|Shuyi ji ("Records of Strange Things"), which said that "a water snake (hui 虺) after 500 years transforms into a jiao (蛟); a jiao after a millennium into a dragon (long), a long after 500 years a horned dragon (角龍), a horned dragon after a millennium into a yinglong (a winged dragon)".
 (Note: Compare the explanation that "smaller ones are called jiao and larger ones are called long (dragon)" by Wang Yi (d.
 158 CE) in his commentary to the poem Li Sao in the Chu Ci.)